What is video conferencing?

 How to video conference effectively

 Once you’ve got the basics of video conferencing etiquette down, you shouldn’t have any issues with setting up and having video calls with your colleagues.
-However, just as when you’re in the office, it takes a bit more effort to make your video meetings effective and the time is productive.
+However, just as when you’re in the office, it takes a bit more effort to make your video meetings effective and the time productive.
 So, if you’re planning meetings with colleagues, make sure you have all the materials you need.
+Think about how to engage remote meeting participants.
 Fortunately, the Zoom integration with Dropbox makes it easy to use your files and video conferencing software for more effective video meetings.

 Always set an agenda

 The first step to making any meeting effective, in or out of the office, is to have a defined agenda.
 This alone goes a long way to making your video conference a success.
 With the meeting agenda template available in Dropbox, it’s easy to quickly put together a shareable agenda outlining the basic points of your meeting.
-Those invited to the meeting but unable to attend, will also then be able to review this document afterwards.
-Or, even better: they can watch the video recording from the call that are automatically copied to Dropbox from Zoom.
+Those invited to the meeting but unable to attend will also then be able to review this document afterwards.
+Or even better, they can watch the video recording from the call, which is automatically copied to Dropbox from Zoom.

 Share files and information before the meeting